 Therefore, we ourselves – the service providers – must learn to speak clearly and concisely.
-The state in turn must take a look at how to simplify the entire pension system, instead of adding complexity on a step-by-step basis.
+The state in turn must take a look at how to simplify the entire pension system, instead of adding complexity with every change.

 A system that causes confusion is not an inevitability.
 This is well-suited for those service providers whose products a well-informed client would not purchase.
 But for those who care about the Estonian people organising their financial matters more intelligently, the accusations of ignorance levelled at people must end and a start must be made to the process of dealing with their own literacy.

 We at Tuleva still have a long road to travel here.

 In 1990, Hansapank purchased a copy of Goldratt’s The Goal for everyone and all sorts of trainings began to be held on the basis of this 1980’s pop work.
 I must admit that since that time I have viewed business self-help books with a degree of superficial contempt.
 My preference is for financial theory and fiction.